Spaghetti-jpg/WireGuard-client-for-Padavan-firmware/README.md

 1. Download or clone this repository to your PC.
 2. Upload the project directory to the router with the command:
     ```sh
-    scp -r WireGuard-client-for-Padavan-firmware admin@192.168.1.1:/etc/storage
+    scp -r WireGuard-client-for-Padavan-firmware-main  admin@192.168.1.1:/etc/storage
     ```
-3. Connect via SSH to the router and navigate to the `/etc/storage/WireGuard-client-for-Padavan-firmware` directory.
+3. Connect via SSH to the router and navigate to the `/etc/storage/WireGuard-client-for-Padavan-firmware-main` directory.
 4. Use `vi` to edit the `wg-client.sh` file and change these variables to your own values:
     ```sh
     IFACE="wg0"